Children's Hospital of Eastern Ontario

 The Children's Hospital of Eastern Ontario — Ottawa Children's Treatment Centre, commonly known by its acronym CHEO (/ˈtʃioʊ/ CHEE-oh), is a children's hospital and tertiary trauma centre for children and youth located in Ottawa, Ontario, Canada.
 CHEO serves patients from eastern Ontario, northern Ontario, Nunavut, and the Outaouais region of Quebec.
+Last year, 750,000 patients visited CHEO.

 CHEO first opened its doors on May 17, 1974 at 401 Smyth Road in Ottawa.
 The site includes a hospital, children's treatment centre, school and research institute, with satellite services located throughout eastern Ontario.
 CHEO, which is affiliated with the University of Ottawa, provides complex pediatric care, research and education.
 It is a partner of the Kids Come First Health team and a founding member of Kids Health Alliance, a network of partners.

-In addition to its clinical mandate, CHEO is an academic health science centre.
-Each year, it provides education to 2,300 future pediatricians, nurses, and other health professionals.

-In 2024, Forbes Magazine named CHEO the best place to work in Canadian health care.
-CHEO has also been recognized consistently as a National Capital Region Top Employer for more than a decade.

 Funding

 CHEO is funded by the Government of Ontario as well as by a variety of public donations.
 One of the hospital's major sources of funding is the CHEO Foundation, which was incorporated in 1974.